 Since 2016, alternative docking is offered at the new Jeju Naval Base near Gangjeong (on the island's southern coast).
 The base has 2 piers dedicated for cruise ships.

 Port Jeju Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Jeju Island, Cheju, South Korea.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Jeju Island, Cheju City, South Korea.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.